 My grandmother is really quite religious and so I’d like to show some respect for that.
 Is there a chance to do that in our humanist ceremony?

-Yes, although humanist weddings are non-religious by their nature, humanists respect people with any faith.
-Humanism is explained briefly and affirmation of the respect for other faiths at the beginning of the ceremony.
+Yes, although humanist weddings are non-religious by their nature, humanists respect that people may hold their own faiths.
+Humanism can be explained briefly and an affirmation of the respect for other faiths at the beginning of the ceremony.
 It is also possible to include quiet time for people’s religious prayer, or a cultural tradition that would be inclusive of your grandmother.

-We would like to include a song that everyone can sing, like a hymn, but non-religious
+We would like to include a song that everyone can sing, like a hymn, but non-religious.
+Is this possible?

 A great idea as quite often people love to sing at ceremonies.
 Songs should be no longer than three verses, familiar to almost everyone and easy to sing.
 There are lots of suggestions, from Humanist Ceremonies celebrant network, that I can give you.
 Many familiar hymns can be adapted so they’re non-religious.
 I can also find songs that are good to sing as a group.

-We’d like to write our own vows, is this possible?
+We’d like to write our own vows/promises, is this possible?

 Most definitely.
 With a humanist wedding ceremony, almost anything is possible.
 If you need help with writing your promises, the advice and help is included in the service.
 If you wish to keep your personal promises to each other a surprise for the actual ceremony, then you can send them separately to me and I can ensure that they are a similar length and tone of voice.